wangyuyao98/DR_left_truncation/README.md

 # Doubly Robust Estimation under Covariate-induced Dependent Left Truncation

-This repository contains code that implement the estimators proposed in the paper 'Doubly Robust Estimation under Covariate-induced Dependent Left Truncation' by Yuyao Wang, Andrew Ying, and Ronghui Xu.
+This repository contains code that implements the estimators proposed in the paper 'Doubly Robust Estimation under Covariate-induced Dependent Left Truncation' by Yuyao Wang, Andrew Ying, and Ronghui Xu.

 The 'src' folder contains the functions that implement the estimators, and the R scripts under the root directory of this repository contains the main code for the simlation and data analysis involved in the paper with details listed below.